Rules regarding employment and private earnings

 If you live up to the conditions of "periodisering", you need only to calculate your "fribeløb" for the specific months in which you were enrolled at an educational institution.
-You are able to calculate your ‘uddannelsesfribeløb’ the same way as you normally calculate your regular ‘årsfribeløb’ on the basis of the rates of "fribeløb".
+You are able to calculate your ‘uddannelsesfribeløb’ the same way as you normally calculate your regular ‘årsfribeløb’.

 The way we calculate your "periodiserede" personal income

-As a general rule, we calculate your ’periodiserede’ personal income on the same basis as your personal income for the whole year with the following changes: Your "periodiserede" personal income contains the specific part of your income that is registered on ‘eIndkomst’ in a period that lies within a period of enrollment at an educational institution.
+We calculate your "periodiserede" personal income on the same basis as your personal income for the whole year with the following changes: Your "periodiserede" personal income contains the specific part of your income that is registered on SKAT’s “eIndkomst” that lies within the same time as your period of enrollment at an educational institution.

 The period of payment is different from the period of enrollment at an educational institution

 Holiday money("feriepenge") is a part of your income the year it is taxed.
-Furthermore, if an income has been ‘periodiseret’ it is a determining factor which period of payment your employer register on SKAT’s ‘eIndkomst’.
-There is no possibility of exemption within the SU-regulations.
+Your employer register your income and holiday money on SKATs “eIndkomst” and it is important to know which period your employer uses.
+There is no possibility to get a dispensation in regards to the SU regulations.

-There are different rules concerning the way employers register holiday allowance on ‘eIndkomst’.
-Contact your employer if you are unsure of the period of payment your employer has registered your holiday allowance to be within or if you are of the opinion that your employer has made a mistake when registering your holiday allowance.
+There are different rules concerning the way employers register holiday money on “eIndkomst”.
+Contact your employer if you are unsure of when they register different types of income, or if you think that, your employer has made a mistake when registering your holiday money.

-Income that is not registered on ’eIndkomst’ (i.e. corporate profits, interest income and equity income)
+Income that is not registered on "eIndkomst" (i.e. corporate profits, interest and equity income)

-If you have an income that has not been registered on "eIndkomstregistret" at Skattestyrelsen, we divide and distribute your income equally between months in the year this specific income was taxed.
-Examples of such incomes are corporate profits, interest income and equity income.
+If you have an income that has not been registered on "eIndkomst” we divide and distribute your income equally between months in the year the specific income was taxed.
+Examples of such incomes are corporate profits, interest and equity income.
 If you for instance have been enrolled at an educational institution from August until December in a year of receiving SU, we add five twelfths of your income that has been taxed within the same year but not registered on ‘eIndkomst’, to your ‘periodiserede’ personal income.

-In particular cases we are able to exempt from the relative distribution of income that is not registered in ‘eIndkomstregistret’.
-We can excempt after a concrete assesement in cases where a student has an income that is not registered in eIndkomstregistret but still resembles incomes that is normally registered in "eIndkomstregistret" or when solid and clear documentation can prove that the income is solely earned during a time the student has not been enrolled an educational institution.
+In a few special cases we are able to exempt from the relative distribution of income that is not registered in “eIndkomst”.
+We can exempt after a concrete assesement in cases where a student has an income that is not registered in “eIndkomst” but still resembles incomes that is normally registered in “eIndkomst” or when solid and strong documentation can prove that the income is solely earned during a time the student has not been enrolled an educational institution.

 Increase of the "fribeløb"